Valiant (comics): Publication history

 Valiant launched on 6 October 1962, with a Geoff Campion cover depicting new headline star Captain Hurricane and a free 'Pocket Rocket' and football League Ladders.
 The new comic eschewed prose stories (by then largely gone from Fleetway's other titles) in favour of comic serials and strips, interspersed with factual pages and, in later issues, letters from readers.
 The comic led strips based on the typical boys' adventure mix of the time - war, westerns, sport and fantasy.
 "Captain Hurricane" was a light-hearted World War II series depicting the adventures of Royal Marines Captain Hercules Hurricane and his long-suffering batman 'Maggot' Malone.
 Already a towering heavyweight, Hurricane's short temper would see him pitched into "ragin' furies" that blessed him with the power to cut an unarmed swathe through German troops and tie tank barrels in knots.
 Hugely popular with readers, Captain Hurricane would be a constant presence throughout the magazine's life.

 More straight-laced military history was provided by "To Glory We Steer", modified versions of The Comet's Horatio Nelson biographical naval warfare story, and "Blade of the Frontier".
 Another reprint was highwayman actioner "Jack o' Justice", brought over from Radio Fun and actually a modified version of Suns "Dick Turpin".
 Despite this cut-price origin, the feature proved popular enough with readers that when the Dick Turpin inventory ran dry in 1964, new Jack O'Justice adventures were commissioned, with Tom Kerr among the artists.
 Meanwhile "Hawk Hunter and the Iron Horse" saw the former - raised by native Americans but "a white man at heart" - hired by Union Pacific to protect the latter.
 "Paladin the Fearless" told the story of a young boy raised as a champion of the English against Viking invaders; the story was actually a loosely translated import of Albert Uderzo's Belloy.
-"Kid Gloves" meanwhile told the story of the titular Native American, an aspiring boxer.
+"Kid Gloves" meanwhile told the story of its eponymous hero, a "gentle giant" who becomes a boxer.